rust-lang/reference/src/items/implementations.md

 followed by the path to the associate item within the inherent implementation.

+A type can also have multiple inherent implementations.
+An implementing type must be defined within the same crate as the original type definition.

 ``` rust
 pub mod color {
     pub struct Color(pub u8, pub u8, pub u8);